Degrees and Certifications:

 Physical training is a part of the Law Enforcement curriculum.
 Students should be able to: perform basic physical exercises and be generally physically fit; tolerate the loud sounds associated with law enforcement, such as sirens, bangs and yelling/vocalizations; climb, lift, bend and handle taxing physical activity; tolerate an environment including high places, small spaces, extreme temperatures, and dirty environments.
 A physical examination by a medical professional (such as a family physician) will be required for students enrolling in the law enforcement program.
 More specific information will be provided during the summer.Uniform Policy

-Uniforms will be worn on “professional dress days” determined by the instructor.
-The uniform will consist of a Uniform shirt (TBD but neat/non-wrinkled), black pants, black boots, & black belt.
-Shirt must be tucked into pants.
+Uniforms will be worn daily.
+The uniform will consist of a blue polo shirt with the Lewis & Clark Law Enforcement Program logo, khaki cargo pants, and black polishable boots.
+A police duty belt with equipment will be provided.
+The shirt must be tucked into pants.
 Hair should be pulled back off the collar/shoulder.
 Exposed jewelry is prohibited except for small stud earrings on women.
-Also, no visible tattoos allowed.
-On physical training days, uniforms will consist of black shorts and required (TBD) t-shirt plus athletic shoes.
+On physical training (PT) days, uniforms will consist of black shorts or workout pants, grey t-shirt or sweatshirt with the LE Program lolg, and athletic shoes.

 Essential Skills Needed For Success in Law Enforcement